Adarshachannappa/git-tutorial/ReadMe.md

 == it will be removed from the local git and it will be untracked in working directory

 - later I have added that file into .gitignore file, so by default git will ignore those files which are in .gitignore file and push other files to git local repository

+- Adding the tag:
+  git tag -a v1.1 -m "2nd release" git tag git show v1.1

+  git push origin v1.1

+- if you want to work on the other respository

+  - clone it to your local desktop
+  - git clone "URL"
+  - go to VS code and open the folder

+- git log
+- git log --pretty=onelone

+- git branch
+- git checkout -b feature1